adrianaleal/eeg-preictal-identification-epilepsy/README.md

 (3) For clustering run main_clustering.m script and read the corresponding description.

-__Figures for each seizure's reduced data and clustering solution__
+__Folder named "FiguresReducedData" contains figures for each seizure's reduced data and clustering solution__